A practical guide to Gorgias field conditions for ticket fields setup (2026)

 Test your setup with confidence using simulation

-eesel AI has a neat solution for this: a powerful simulation mode.
-You can run the AI over thousands of your past tickets to see exactly how it would have categorized and handled them.
-This gives you a clear forecast of its performance and lets you tweak its behavior in a totally risk-free environment before you turn it on for live customers.
-It's a level of confidence you just can't get with manual setups.
+When refining your field conditions, it's helpful to know how they will perform. eesel AI offers a powerful simulation mode to assist with this.
+You can run the AI over thousands of your past tickets to see exactly how it would have categorized them.
+This gives you a clear forecast of performance and lets you refine your settings in a risk-free environment before applying them to live interactions.

 Build a smarter foundation for your support data with Gorgias field conditions

 Gorgias Ticket Fields and Conditions are fantastic tools for any support team that wants to be more data-driven.
-They give you the structure you need to turn messy conversations into clean, useful insights.
+They provide the structure you need to turn conversations into clean, useful insights.
 By following the setup process, you can create a much more organized and efficient workflow for your agents.

-But to truly grow your support operations and find deeper efficiencies, adding a layer of AI automation is the next logical move.
-Tools like eesel AI go beyond fixed rules, offering an intelligent system that learns on its own, automates data entry, cuts down on human error, and gives you the confidence to automate more of your support process.
+To further enhance your support operations, adding a layer of AI automation can be a great next step.
+Tools like eesel AI complement Gorgias's mature platform, offering an intelligent system that assists with data entry and provides the confidence to automate more of your support process.

 Ready to see how AI can transform your Gorgias setup?
 Book a demo of eesel AI today.